6seva6/Virtualization-with-KVM/2 Hypervisors + 1 Shared storage with NFS + 1 Virtual Machine Manager on separate srver.md

     ![изображение](https://github.com/user-attachments/assets/cbf87e80-70e3-48df-8dd8-f30364d2738d)

  4. Rename your VM's:
+We need to check if the user is a member of the wheel, adm or sudo group.
+The specific group name depends on your Linux distribution.
+    - Check that you can with the cpmmand:
+    ```bash
+    sudo cat /etc/group | grep -i username
+    ```
+If you are already a member, you can skip the next step.
+If not, proceed as follows:
+In our case, AlmaLinux is part of the Red Hat Linux family, where the group is called 'wheel'.
     - Add your user to the wheel group to enable executing `sudo` commands.
-To become root, use the following command:
+    - To become root, use the following command:
     ```bash
     su - root
     ```